HwWobbe/Wip-Main/README.md

 ...

 - balance RoC & IVI focus
+  - how does EaQu collect revisions and update adresses
+    - CPC NcOa
+      - InnovaPost role at this time
+    - CB verification
   - OnTheList.EaOn may be an effective starting point.
     - test this with
       - DfCaT - TerryP